chuanfuyap/chuanfuyap.github.io/_posts/2021-12-07-advent-code.md

 <a class="anchor" id="day11"></a>

 ### Day 11: Dumbo Octopus
 In day eleven, we return to the good ol 2D array, so our friend numpy is back.
 And we'll be borrowing friends (functions) from day 9 to look at neighbouring array and checking boundaries.
-The concept for this puzzle is relatively simple, is just add 1 and then check for flashes, which is any element in array with value >9.
+The concept for this puzzle is relatively simple, which is just add 1 and then check for flashes, and that is any element in array with value >9.
 Then flash them (keeping a list of who has flashed), energise neigbours, then check and make sure nobody is flashing.
 And below is the solution.

 The functions.